tornadocash/trusted-setup-server/README.md

 ```

 ## In case of WASM module changes
-1. go to `phase2` folder in [phase2-bn254](https://github.com/tornadocash/phase2-bn254) (ceremony branch for now) and run the following command:
+1. go to `phase2` folder in [phase2-bn254](https://github.com/tornadocash/phase2-bn254) and run the following command:
 1. `wasm-pack build --release --target web -- --no-default-features --features wasm`
 1. it will generate wasm modules in `pkg` folder, then you need to copy it to this project
 1. `cp -r pkg/* <path_to_current_project>/lib/phase2 && cp pkg/phase2_bg.wasm <path_to_current_project>/static/_nuxt/lib/phase2/`